-In 2015 local Maryhill resident and friend Eva Baille and I (Emily Cutts), in collaboration with The Goethe Institute (where Eva worked at the time) hosted an inequality event on the land and in Glasgow Kelvin College.
-Inequality was a subject both Eva and I were passionate about given the relevance of income inequality to our area.
+In 2015 local Maryhill resident and friend Eva Baille, and The Children’s Wood in collaboration with The Goethe Institute (where Eva worked at the time) hosted an inequality event on the land and in Glasgow Kelvin College.
+Inequality was a subject both Eva and ourselves were passionate about given the relevance of income inequality to our area.
 The Children’s Wood and North Kelvin Meadow is situated in one of the most unequal areas in the UK.
 Eva secure funding for us to join the European INtransit project which took place between 2015 and 2016 with our Market of Ideas event being the first in the programme.
 At our Market of Ideas inequality event we heard from projects from Denmark, Ireland and Finland.
 We also heard from a youth project in Sweden Mitt 127.
 This youth led, postcode based, festival had amazing results in engaging young people, tackling crime, getting young people into work and integrating minority groups in an economically deprived area of Sweden.
 This project has inspired our very own youth based programme: the G20 Youth Festival.
 We owe a huge thanks to Eva for her role in this.

-After hearing from the Mitt 127 project, I wanted to do something similar in our area.
-I had a strong belief that there is nothing of this kind for young people – something open to all, community based and organised and led by the young people.
+After hearing from the Mitt 127 project, we wanted to do something similar in our area. we had a strong belief that there is nothing of this kind for young people – something open to all, community based and organised and led by the young people.
 The MITT 127 model could work for our community.
 However, though it was clear this type of idea could work in Maryhill, for various reasons, it wasn’t until Spring/Summer 2018 that anything happened with this idea.

 The reason it wasn’t until 2018 that a youth programme was initiated is because suddenly there was an urgent need to work with young people.
 This was due to the young people engaging in antisocial behaviour on the land and in the wider area.
 We were able to work with the young people intensively because our charity had more capacity, now that we had employed staff, many volunteers and no intensive campaigns to fight.
-I approached our committee about the antisocial behaviour and asked if the charity could fund a few weeks of youth work to help us engage with the young people; to find out who they were and what they needed.
+We approached our committee about the antisocial behaviour and asked if the charity could fund a few weeks of youth work to help us engage with the young people; to find out who they were and what they needed.
 Luckily, the committee were supportive.
 It soon became clear that there was a dire need for youth engagement and for a way for our young people to take positive risks (something the outdoors provides).
 Young people in our area have very little opportunities for free activities and especially activities outdoors and easily available in their community.
 We continued to spend every evening outdoors for the next 2 months engaging and getting to know the young people.

 We were able to carry out this level of engagement because The National Theatre of Scotland agreed to employ youth workers instead of security for the land, for two weeks when they staged the outdoor production of The Reason I Jump on the Children’s Wood and North Kelvin Meadow.
 This was a theatrical performance about autism based on the book by 13 year old autistic boy Naoki Higashida and directed by Graham Etough.